OfficeDev/office-js-docs-reference/docs/requirement-sets/common/shared-runtime-requirement-sets.md

 ## Office Common API requirement sets

 For information about Common API requirement sets, see [Office Common API requirement sets](office-add-in-requirement-sets.md).

+## SharedRuntime API 1.1

+The SharedRuntime API 1.1 is the first version of the API.
+For details, see the [Office.Addin](/javascript/api/office/office.addin) reference topic.

+## SharedRuntime API 1.2

+The SharedRuntime API 1.2 adds the [Office.BeforeDocumentCloseNotification](/javascript/api/office/office.beforedocumentclosenotification) interface, which helps ensure that workbooks don't close while an add-in process is running.

+> [!IMPORTANT]
+> SharedRuntime 1.2 is only supported in Excel.

 ## See also